 But in his latest avatar, Sandeep has

-Champa, a small district in central Chhattisgarh, an extended landscape of irrigated plains, all set to become India’s power hub.
+been appointed public relations officer of Videocon group, which is setting up a 1200mw power plant in Gaud and the neighbouring villages of Bhada, Gadapalli, Akaltari and Kewa.
+Gaud is in Janjgir-Champa, a small district in central Chhattisgarh, an extended landscape of irrigated plains, all set to become India’s power hub.
 Thirty-six thermal power plants are coming up here, the largest cluster of power projects anywhere in the country.

-much before that and a nexus of corporate and political interests is profiting at the cost of the poor and powerless, with tribal farmers among the worst affected.
+The farmland required for these projects is 960 acres, out of which approval for 198 acres was given by the state government last December.
+But the buying began much before that and a nexus of corporate and political interests is profiting at the cost of the poor and powerless, with tribal farmers among the worst affected.
 Sandeep and Videocon are good examples of how the collusion works.

 “Sandeep Kanwar comes, holds meetings and tells us we should sell our land to the company,” said Ram Charan, a farmer in Gaud.
 Since Sandeep travels as an official, often with the local patwari, few see him as representing a private company.
 Villagers say his constant visits have intimidated several families into selling their land.
 “Raj ukhar hai (he is in power),” says Mahatma, an old farmer.
 “His car is marked with phool chhaap (BJP’s lotus symbol).”